Aidari1324/2nd-project/README.md

-### second project

-## game of life
+## my 1st group project of game of life

+this is our version of the game called game-of-life<br>
-me and a few friends of mine made a version of game-of-life to test our knowledge together and see how we would do if we worked together. it was a fun and very informative project !
+to test our knowledge together and see how we would do if we worked it as a group. it was a very fun and very interesting project !

+klick [here](https://github.com/Aidari1324/2nd-project/archive/refs/heads/main.zip) to download my project !